isabella232/twilio-audio-download/README.md

 1. Click *Copy twilio-audio-download.py.command* as Pathname.
 You can then let go of the *Option* key.
 1. Open a Terminal window.
 To do so, run a Mac search (shortcut `Cmd + space`), then search for and open "Terminal".
 1. Type `chmod u+x '` (with the space and single-quote at the end), but do not press *Return* yet.
 1. Paste (shortcut `Cmd + v`) in the path name you had copied.
-Then enter a single quote `'` It will look something like this:
+Then enter a single quote `'`.
+Check out the example below these steps.

-    chmod u+x '/Users/username/Documents/Data exports/thenrun/twilio-audio-download.command'

 1. Press *Return* on your keyboard.
 1. Close the Terminal window.

 Now, whenever you run that file, it should run well.
+Here is an example of the command:

+    chmod u+x '/Users/username/Documents/Data exports/thenrun/twilio-audio-download.command'

 Something that may happen is that a MacOS terminal window will open each time you run the script.
 You can close this yourself each time, but you can also set it to close automatically:
 1. Open the Terminal.